NiaPrit/niatucker-java/module-2/08_Integration_Testing/exercise-student/README.md

 Be sure to clean up any test data so that the database is returned to its original state after the test is completed.

+You will need to create a new package in `src/test/java` called `com.techelevator.model.jdbc`.
+You should create a new class in that package called `JDBCtablenameDAOIntegrationTest` for each JDBCDAO you are testing.

+Your tests will be coded in the `JDBCtablenameDAOIntegrationTest` class

 ### Hints: ###
 1. Look at the methods required by the DAO Interface.
 2. Determine what they are supposed to do, return and receive.